Scenes from a week in Copan, Honduras.

 For some time I managed to lose this part of my brain and lose myself.
 And it was wonderful.
 I so need to reach that point again.

-Sometimes you meet a cute puppy at a bar.
+Sometimes you meet a cute puppy at a Copan bar.
+That is all.

-There are hot springs near Copan and we spent an afternoon there.
-One of the waterfalls was so hot my friend Andreas bet me and Tom a beer that neither of us could stand under it for ten seconds.
+There are hot springs near Copan, Luna Jaguar Spa, and we spent an afternoon there.
+One of the waterfalls was so hot my friend Andreas bet me and our friend Tom a beer that neither of us could stand under it for ten seconds.
 Tom tried and couldn’t take it.
 I, however, managed more than ten seconds and went back for more.
 Maybe Americans like their showers a bit too hot for Europeans…

 I’ve become obsessed lately with this idea that every little move I make can drastically effect the outcome of my trip, of my life.
 At home, little decisions never seem to matter.
 Whether I get on one train or the next, I still make it to work.
 Whether I eat in or eat out, I still just have a meal.
 Every decision usually has a mundane outcome.